derekgygax/zoo/README.md

   - Click **Save Changes** to enforce the rules.

 This setup ensures that changes to `main` must go through a pull request, pass automated tests, and be approved by a `CODEOWNER` before merging.

----

-## Vercel Block Deployments

-Need to add a thing on how to block deployments in vercel if github actions fail